Port Washington store manager detained by ICE agents

 After detaining Mejia, ICE agents returned to the store to get his medications, the employee said.

-She said his family, including his 14-year-old daughter, has been informed that he has five days to get a lawyer and that they are seeking options.
+She said his family has been informed that he has five days to get a lawyer and that they are seeking options.

+A GoFundMe was created to support Mejia and his family.
+In less than 24 hours, it has raised more than $15,000.

+The fundraiser description states that money raised would help his family hire an attorney, cover legal fees, travel expenses, support his family and various other associated costs.

 The detainment of Mejia comes amid a wave of activity across Long Island, following the detainment of four individuals at a Glen Cove train station and the alleged wrongful detainment of a Brentwood man in Westbury.